leosartaj/old-blog/_posts/2015-07-01-gsoc-update-week-5.markdown

 permalink: /gsoc-update-week-5
 ---

+Midterm evaluation has started and is scheduled to end by 3rd of July.
+So, far GSoC has been a very good experience and hopefully the next half would even be better.

 Yesterday, I had a meeting with my mentor [@jcrist](http://github.com/jcrist).
 It was decided that we will meet every Tuesday on [gitter](http://gitter.im/sympy/sympy) at 7:30 P.M IST.
 We discussed my next steps in implementing the algorithm and completing ``FormalPowerSeries``.